kvinay7/interview-preparation/DBMS.md

    - **Partial** : Some entities participate

  - **Keys**: A key is a set of attributes that can identify each tuple uniquely in the given relation.
    - **Super Key**: is a set of attributes that can identify each tuple uniquely in the given relation.
-A super key may consist of any no.of attributes.
+It may consist of any no.of attributes.
    - **Candidate Key**: A set of minimal attribute(s) that can identify each tuple uniquely in the given relation is called a candidate key.
    - **Primary Key**: is a candidate key that the database designer selects while designing the database.
-Primary Keys are unique and NOT NULL.
+It is unique and NOT NULL.
    - **Alternate Key**: Candidate keys that are left unimplemented or unused after implementing the primary key are called as alternate keys.
    - **Composite Key**: A primary key composed of multiple attributes and not just a single attribute is called a composite key.
    - **Unique Key**: It is unique for all the records of the table.
 Once assigned, its value cannot be changed.
 It may have a NULL value.